Erasmus+ is the European Union’s (EU) funding programme for education and training, youth and sport. The overall programme objectives are to:

 - Improve opportunities for young people.

-The Programme is provided with the support of the European Commission via the British Council, who are the UK’s National Agency.
+The Programme is provided with funding from the European Commission via the British Council, who are the UK’s National Agency.

 The University has participated in the Erasmus programme since its inception 25 years ago and in the last few years there has been a substantial increase in student mobility with over 150 Cambridge students participating and around 100 incoming students in 2013-14.